Czechoslovakia–United States relations: World War Two

 After Germany's annexation and occupation of Czechoslovakia, the U.S. fully backed and supported the Czechoslovak government-in-exile initially operating in Paris in 1939, but withdrew to London in 1940 due to the then-impending German occupation of France.
 Diplomatic support did not end as a result of the occupation by Germany.
 The United States did not recognize the establishment of a German protectorate over Bohemia and Moravia, or the establishment of the state of Slovakia.
 Wilbur J. Carr, former Assistant Secretary of State and Chief of the Consular Bureau, was Minister to Czechoslovakia when German forces occupied Prague on March 15, 1939, Carr closed the Legation on March 21, and departed on April 6.
 Vladimir Hurban, the Czechoslovak Minister to the United States since 1936, was promoted to Ambassador and presented his new credentials on June 14, 1943.

 Despite supporting the government-in-exile, the U.S. wasn't willing to support President Edvard Beneš's calls for liberation.
 FDR instructed the State Department to tell Beneš "not come to Washington at this time nor ask for an appointment with him".
 But on May 28, 1939, for his fifty-fifth birthday, Roosevelt invited Beneš to his home in Hyde Park, New York.
 Beneš nevertheless put forward the idea of organizing a provisional government and military forces.
 Roosevelt only showed sympathy resulting in no action to implement such an idea.
-The reason was not to give direct and public support for an anti-German struggle in America, believing such a decision of non-recognition of Munich and saving CzechoslovakLegation was enough.
+The reason was not to give direct and public support for an anti-German struggle in America, believing such a decision of non-recognition of Munich and saving Czechoslovak Legation was enough.
 Beneš was satisfied with this policy and the president's comment to recognize the Czechoslovak government in exile when the time came.
 But this was also in accordance with the American general public who did not want the country involved in what they viewed as simply a European conflict that had nothing to do with the U.S.

 American position would change as a result in July 1941, after the German invasion of the Soviet Union, London and Moscow gave full de jure recognition to Beneš as president-in-exile.
 On 30 July, Roosevelt in a personal message to Beneš informed him of the decision to establish a permanent relationship with Beneš as a "president of the provisional Czechoslovak government" through ambassador Anthony Joseph Drexel Biddle Jr. But the official de jure recognition of Beneš as a president of Czechoslovakia followed only in October 1942 after the U.S. entered the war after the Attack on Pearl Harbor on December 7, 1941.
-On September 4, 1941, Biddle was appointed Minister to the Czechoslovakian Government in London.
+On September 4, 1941, Biddle was appointed Minister to the Czechoslovak Government in London.
 He presented his credentials on October 28.
 Biddle was also commissioned to the governments-in-exile of Belgium, Greece, Luxembourg, the Netherlands, Norway, Poland, and Yugoslavia.
 Biddle was promoted to Ambassador on June 4, 1943, and presented his new credentials on July 12.
 He left London on December 1, 1943.